-Now came time to put the Carl Roger’s theory of change to test in my sales department and business office.
+Now came time to put the theory to test in my sales department and business office.

 - Business Office – Here I only judged one employee, my Office Manager.
 She has been an office manager at a car dealership for over 30 years and she did indeed come in as a Laggard.
 Not only does she refuse to implement any changes, she constantly says, “We’ve always done it this way!”
 Little by little however, she is becoming an Early Adopter, but I doubt she will ever be an Innovator.

 [caption id=”” align="aligncenter” width="600”] Carl Rogers[/caption]

 The entire idea behind Carl Rogers stages of change theory really involves determining what type of characteristic the person has which gives the project manager the ability to predict where they will fall on the scale of his five personality traits.
 What Roger’s suggests managers do is first identify team members by his five characteristics and then use effective communication and decision-making skills to help your team adapt to change and understand accountability and consequences.
 After the mock analysis of my employees, I think the Roger’s stage of change theory will help me find solutions to resistance to change as well as who can be leaders and those who will never change and can even harm the new processes through defiance.
 Effectively using the Roger’s stage of change theory means you must look at the personalities of employees first to determine how and at what level they will accept change.